 The Dark Knight

-This goes without saying, this is the greatest Batman film of all time.
-With amazing acting from the stellar cast, a level of realism that is almost exclusive to Christopher Nolan films, and the standard that all great comic book movies are compared to, this movie is the greatest comic book movie in general, so of course it will be the greatest Batman movie as well.
+Now, I want to make a nuanced delineation.
+The Dark Knight is a better movie, but The Batman is a better “Batman” movie.
+All of the best parts of this movie aren’t actually Batman/Bruce Wayne, because he is just reacting to the chaos around him.
+But, with amazing acting from the stellar cast, a level of realism that is almost exclusive to Christopher Nolan films, and the standard that all great comic book movies are compared to, this movie is probably the greatest movie based on a comic book of all time.

 Best – The Joker.
 Every second he is on screen, you can’t help but be completely engrossed in what he might be thinking.